cicsdev/cics-java-liberty-restapp/README.md

 - Java SE 1.8 or later on the workstation
 - One of the following on your workstation:
     - Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty
-    - An IDE of your choice that supports Gradle or Maven (or can run the Wrappers)
+    - An IDE of your choice that supports Gradle or Maven (or can run the wrappers)
-    - A command line, to run the Wrappers or to invoke a locally installed version of Gradle or Maven

 ## Supporting files
 * [`DFHCSD.txt`](etc/DFHCSD.txt) - DFHCSDUP sample input stream for the CICS BUNDLE resource definition.
-* [`EDUCHAN.cbl`](cics-java-liberty-restapp-app/src/cobol/EDUCHAN.cbl) - A sample CICS COBOL that returns the date and time and reversed input using channels and containers
+* [`EDUCHAN.cbl`](etc/src/cobol/EDUCHAN.cbl) - A sample CICS COBOL that returns the date and time and reversed input using channels and containers
-* [`build.gradle`](build.gradle) - A sample Gradle build file to enable an automated build of the deployable WAR
-* [`pom.xml`](pom.xml) - A sample Maven build file to enable an automated build of the deployable WAR

 ## Downloading